SalesInvoice v1

 # Send

-.
+To send invoices, use POST /api/v1/{partyId}/salesInvoice/send.
 The {partyId} specified in the route should be the sender's partyId, the receiver will be read from the invoice.
 The invoice should be added to the request body as a binary file with content type multipart/form-data.
-The response will contain a documentId, which can be used to check to status of the document.
+The query parameter ?channel can be used to enforce the use of a delivery channel.

 # Status

-can be called to check the status of the document.
-The {partyId} specified in the route should be the sender's partyId and the {documentId} should be the documentId returned by POST /api/v1/{partyId}/salesInvoice/send
+Once a document is sent, GET /api/v1/{partyId}/salesInvoice/{documentId}/status can be called to check the status of the document.
+The {partyId} specified in the route should be the sender's partyId and the {documentId} should be the documentId returned by POST /api/v1/{partyId}/salesInvoice/send earlier.

 # Recognize

-endpoint can be used to recognize non-standard documents like a PDF invoice and convert them to a UBL invoice.
-The {partyId}
+The POST /api/v1/{partyId}/salesInvoice/recognize endpoint can be used to recognize non-standard documents like a PDF invoice and convert them to a UBL invoice.
+The {partyId} specified in the route should be the sender's partyId.
+The document to recognize should be added to the request body as a binary file with content type multipart/form-data.

 For a more detailed description, refer to the recognize tutorial.